The following advice is “Preliminary Advice Only” of a generic nature, and should only be used for such purpose.

 - Rural Landscape Areas: Generally partially cleared rural residential lots >2 hectares.

-- Rural Residential Areas: Generally rural residential vegetated lots <2 hectares.
-These lots may have significant constraints that would need to be satisfied.
+- Rural Residential Areas: Generally rural residential vegetated lots <2 hectares (these lots may have significant constraints that would need to be addressed & satisfied)

 The Bushfire Management Overlay (BMO) typically requires a Bushfire Management Statement & Assessment to be prepared for any dwelling located within the BMO, and such assessment is likely to be a critical element in the decision making of the application.
 It is recommended this report be undertaken prior to any purchase, design of the dwelling or formal planning application being considered.